Concentration of scalar ergodic diffusions and some statistical implications: Introduction

 we recognise the empirical process $(\mathbf{I})$ which can be treated by means of Theorem \ref{theo:bernsup}.
 The next step then consists in finding upper bounds on the $p$-th moments of $(\mathbf{II})$.
 Applying the Burkholder--Davis--Gundy (BDG) inequality and the occupation times formula, one obtains

 At first sight, this upper bound may seem to be very rough, but looking into the details of the proof, it becomes clear that one needs to obtain the $L^2$ norm of $f$ on the right hand side for the generic chaining procedure which accounts for this estimate.
 Conveniently, we can then apply Theorem \ref{theo:lt}.
 It provides both an upper bound on the $p$-th moments $\E\left[\left\|\L_t^\bullet(X)\right\|_\infty^p\right]$ and a corresponding tail estimate.
 Inspection of the proof of Theorem \ref{theo:lt} shows that it relies on three substantial ingredients: \begin{itemize} \item[(i)] The proof exploits the decomposition of the local time process into a martingale part and a remainder term provided by Tanaka's formula.
 The analysis of the martingale part then relies on generic chaining methods. \item[(ii)] The latter requires the increments of the martingale to exhibit a subexponential tail behaviour wrt to a suitable metric (cf.~\eqref{ineq:a}).
-We discover this relation from a \emph{sharp} formulation of the bound (see, e.g., Lemma 9.5 in \cite{legall16}).
+We discover this relation from a \emph{sharp} formulation of the bound

+(see, e.g., Lemma 9.5 in \cite{legall16}), for $M=(M_t)_{t\geq 0}$ and $V=(V_t)_{t\geq 0}$ denoting the martingale part and the finite variation part of the semimartingale $X$, respectively.
 Here, `sharp' refers to the dependence of the constant $c_p$ on the order $p$ of the moments.
 This can be obtained by means of Proposition 4.2 in \cite{bayo82} (see \eqref{4.2} below). \item[(iii)] The supremum taken over the entire real line is dealt with by an investigation of the random, compact support of the local time $\L_t^\bullet(\X)$.
 In particular, we rely on a maximal inequality for the process $X$ which allows to control the probability that the support of the process exceeds certain levels. \end{itemize} As already announced, the proof of Theorem \ref{theo:lt} also serves as a blueprint for the analysis of the supremum of additive functionals in Theorem \ref{theo:1}.

 There is some evidence of the statistical relevance of diffusion local time.
 As one first concrete example, let us mention the deep Donsker-type theorems for diffusion processes in \cite{vdvvz05} whose proof relies on a limit theorem for the supremum of diffusion local time.
 Another instance concerns the completely different context of studying nonparametric Bayesian procedures for one-dimensional SDEs: \cite{poketal13} investigate a Bayesian approach to nonparametric estimation of the periodic drift of a scalar diffusion from continuous observations and derive bounds on the rate at which the posterior contracts around the true drift in $L^2$ norm.
 Their theoretical results in particular rely on functional limit theorems for the local time of diffusions on the circle.